Passerella iliaca zaboria, P. i. iliaca, P. i. schistacea

 Taxonomy: Some 15-24 subspecies are recognized by various authorities (Pyle 1997, Gill and Donsker 2017, Clements 2016, Weckstein et al 2002).
 These are generally divided into four subspecies groups (Pyle 1997), which were recently tentatively raised to species level by Gill and Donsker (2017): Sooty Fox Sparrow (P. unalaschcensis), Thick-billed Fox Sparrow (P. megarhyncha), Slate-colored Fox Sparrow (P. schistacea), and Red Fox Sparrow (P. iliaca).
 In accordance with AOS, as of 2018 we have not adopted this treatment.

 Of these groups, the first two are restricted to the coastal and western montane Pacific region, and interior montane Slate-colored Fox Sparrow is unlikely to occur in Nebraska (but see below).
-Red Fox Sparrow subspecies are zaboria, breeding from interior Alaska to central Alberta south to Northwest Territories and Manitoba, wintering from southern California to south Texas, north and east to Iowa and Georgia, and iliaca, breeding from northeast Manitoba and Ontario to Newfoundland, wintering from Michigan to Mississippi east to New Hampshire and Florida.
+Red Fox Sparrow subspecies according to Pyle (1997) are zaboria, breeding from interior Alaska to central Alberta south to Northwest Territories and Manitoba, wintering from southern California to south Texas, north and east to Iowa and Georgia, iliaca, breeding from northeast Manitoba and Ontario to Newfoundland, wintering from Michigan to Mississippi east to New Hampshire and Florida, and altivagans, breeding interior British Columbia and southwestern Alberta, wintering California to Arizona.
+Some recent authors, as well as genetic studies, ally altivagans closer to Slate-colored Fox Sparrow (see Wright 2019 for a summary).

-All Nebraska observations since collection of a single example of schistacea 150 years ago (AOU 1957) are of Red Fox Sparrow; it has been assumed that subspecies P. p. iliaca and P. p. zaboria migrate through Nebraska (Bent 1968; Pyle 1997).
+All Nebraska observations since collection of a single example of schistacea 150 years ago (AOU 1957) are of Red Fox Sparrow; it has been assumed that subspecies P. p. iliaca and P. p. zaboria migrate through Nebraska (Bent 1968; Pyle 1997) and quite likely altivagans .
 All Red Fox Sparrows winter in the southeastern US, including zaboria, which breeds west into Alaska, and thus migrates southeast on the northern Great Plains; it is only a rare migrant in northeastern Colorado (Andrews and Righter 1992).
 Subspecies iliaca breeds west in Canada to the longitude of Minnesota, and winters with zaboria in the southeastern US.
 Thus, iliaca migrates southward and southeastward and would be expected to be less numerous in Nebraska than zaboria, likely significantly less.
-In addition, a perhaps sizeable number of intergrades might be expected to occur in at least eastern Nebraska.
+In addition, a perhaps sizeable number of intergrades might be expected to occur in at least eastern Nebraska, several if not most referable to altivagans.
 Field identification of the subspecies in Nebraska is very difficult, with only extremes of rufous and gray plumages possibly identifiable, as suggested by Beadle and Rising (2003).
 Probable examples of such extremes are grayish birds in Oct 1990 in Keith Co described as “belonging to one of the grayish western races” (Rosche 1994), one photographed in Dawes Co 13 Oct 2018 (Jorgensen, eBird.org), a bird suggestive of zaboria picked up in Dodge Co 7 Nov 2005 and sent to UNSM, now ZM18334 (cited above), and reddish birds that are good candidates for iliaca: the specimen cited above (Documentation) which is a fresh, very reddish bird, Fontenelle Forest, Sarpy Co 5 Mar 2017 (Peterson 2017), and 25 Mar 2017 Dodge Co (Croshaw 2017).

 The Rocky Mountain form, Slate-colored Fox Sparrow, P. i. schistacea, occurs rarely on the eastern Colorado plains, although there are recent reports as close to Nebraska as Washington and Yuma Cos, including excellent photographs of one in Washington Co 26-27 Mar 2016 (eBird.org, accessed October 2017).
 The other northeast Colorado records are of two in Oct and one each in Dec and Jan (eBird,org, accessed October 2017).
+The only recent claimed report of schistacea from Nebraska is of one in the Panhandle without details but by an experienced observer 1-2 Nov 2010.
+It is likely that some of these esternmost reports of schistacea pertain to Red Fox Sparrow subspcies altivagans, however.
 The type specimen of schistacea was collected prior to 1858 about 25 miles east of the northeast corner of Colorado, apparently in Keith Co, Nebraska (AOU 1957).
-The only other claimed record of schistacea from Nebraska is of one reported in the Panhandle without details but by an experienced observer 1-2 Nov 2010.
+The provenance of this specimen has been questioned, most recently and comprehensively by Wright (2019), who concluded “Especially given that there has not been another documented occurrence in the state of Nebraska over all the intervening 160 years, it seems most plausible that the bird was mislabeled or that the date was misread, and that the Slate-colored Fox Sparrow was discovered not on Nebraska’s short-grass prairies but on the brush-clad slopes of Wyoming’s Rocky Mountains, where it still breeds today.”

 Changes since 2000: Even though numbers observed in winter are variable, reports have increased in recent years including numbers recorded on CBCs (Figure 1); prior to winter 2009-2010 there had been only about 25 reports for Feb, but since then such reports have been numerous.
 During the winter of 2014-2015 at least 16 individuals were at 11 locations in the southeast.